AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ### Glossary of MSM for [!DNL Assets] terms {#glossary}

 **Source:** The original assets or folders.
-Master copy from which live copies are derived.
+Primary copy from which live copies are derived.

 **Live copy:** The copy of the source assets/folders that is in synchronization with its source.
 Live copies can be a source of further live copies.
 See how to create LCs.